 How To Add Grey To Your Wardrobe This Fall

 The key to fall fashion is a neutral palette.
 Instead of sticking to nudes, browns, and blacks, spice up your wardrobe with this season’s most coveted color: grey.
 It may sound basic, but we promise it’s anything but.
-A classic BB.
-Dakota cardigan is a perfect cover-up.
+A classic BAREFOOT DREAMS Circle Cardigan is a perfect cover-up.
 It is embellished with black buttons and ribbed trims for a cool finish.
 This piece strikes a great balance because it’s professional enough to wear to a business meeting and casual enough to throw on top of a dress before you dash out for brunch with the girls.
 Versatile, cozy and on-trend, what more can you ask for?
-Invest in an everyday scarf like this one from Acne Studios, so you can keep warm against the chilly breeze.
-Cut from brushed wool, this sturdy accessory is perfect for layering.
+Invest in an everyday scarf like this one from RAG & BONE, so you can keep warm against the chilly breeze.
+Made for wrapping, tying and bundling into on brisk days, this lightweight Italian scarf is woven from a comfy blend of wool and cotton.
+This sturdy accessory is perfect for layering.
 The frayed hems give it a grungy edge for an artsy, downtown vibe.
 Your décolletage will thank you.

 How To Make Grey Interesting